maya-mau/maya-mau.github.io/_projects/1_project.md

 In my senior year, I completed an undergraduate thesis in the Computer Science and Chemistry departments.
 I was advised by <a href="https://www.wellesley.edu/people/mala-radhakrishnan">Dr. Mala Radhakrishnan</a> in the Chemistry Department and <a href="https://www.wellesley.edu/people/scott-anderson">Dr. Scott Anderson</a> in the Computer Science Department, with additional mentorship from members of my thesis committee in human-computer interaction and software development.

+To access a copy of my senior thesis, visit the following pdf: <a href="WCTC_2025_MauMaya_BuildingAndAsse.pdf">Building and Assessing a Web-based, Accessible, Three-Dimensional Modeling Tool to allow High School Students to Explore Molecular Structure, Intermolecular Interactions, and Molecular Dynamics Simulations</a>.

 <div class="row justify-content-sm-center">
   <div class="col-sm-8 mt-3 mt-md-0">
     {% include video.liquid path="assets/video/molvisweb_demo.mp4" title="MolVisWeb software demo" class="img-fluid autoplay rounded z-depth-1" %}